The Lycoming XR-7755

 by Kimble D. McCutcheon

-Anti-vibration requirements for power plant installation as set forth in the Handbook of Instructions for Airplane Designers, Revision 7 (paragraph 101 (a)(3) page 673) specified that vibration isolators be used to attach the power plant to the airplane structure.
-Since Lycoming contemplated this mounting method, and since service experience had shown that this mounting method minimized transmission of engine-propeller vibration to the aircraft structure, the conclusion and recommendations of the Lycoming report were supported by the Aircraft Laboratory.
+The anti-vibration requirements for power plant installations as set forth in the Handbook of Instructions for Airplane Designers, Revision 7 (paragraph 101(a)(3) page 673) specified that vibration isolators be used to attach the power plant to the airplane structure.
+Since Lycoming was contemplating this mounting method and since service experience had shown that these mountings minimized transmission of engine-propeller generated vibration, Aircraft Laboratory concurred with Lycoming's plan.

 4-5 Jan 1945.
 Prescott visited Lycoming and reviewed drawings for parts ready for fabrication.
 He concluded that engine development had been delayed by approximately three months, but thought it still possible to complete a 36-cylinder engine during spring 1945.
 He suggested allocating funds for 3- and 4-cylinder testing in order to accomplish as much as possible in connection with the 36-cylinder.